Sports Medicine Research in North Carolina

 Developing New Treatments for Sports Injuries

 Expertise in sports medicine requires more than treating top athletes and performing complicated procedures for sports injuries.
-We also have to be sports medicine research frontrunners in developing new treatments to continue providing the most advanced sports injury care possible.
+We also have to advance sports medicine research by developing new sports injury treatments and procedures.

-At Wake Forest Baptist Health, we know even better how to treat common sports injuries because we are leading research initiatives to develop new treatments for them.
-Our dedicated sports medicine physicians are investigating tissue engineering, nerve repair, running injuries and orthopaedic trauma.
+At Wake Forest Baptist Health, we’re learning how to better treat common sports injuries because we are leading research initiatives to develop new treatments.
+Our dedicated sports medicine physicians are investigating tissue engineering, running injuries and orthopaedic trauma.

-- Our orthopaedic department is participating as a CORE center for the Major Extremity Trauma Research Consortium (METRC), a multicenter consortium established with support from the Department of Defense to develop a network of clinical study sites to perform clinical outcome studies and provide treatment guidelines for managing high energy orthopaedic trauma in wounded warriors and civilians.
+- Our orthopaedic department is participating as a CORE center for the Major Extremity Trauma Research Consortium (METRC), a multicenter consortium established with support from the Department of Defense to develop a network of clinical study sites.
+These study sites will perform clinical outcome studies and provide treatment guidelines for managing high energy orthopaedic trauma in wounded warriors and civilians.

 You may request an appointment online with a Wake Forest Baptist physician for a sports injury.